Puzzle for December 14, 2025: Union Station Interior

 But to Boston?
 Driving turkeys? (see related post and puzzle at Wild Turkey)

-The railroad station in White River Junction is now in its third iteration.
+The railroad station in White River Junction is now in its fourth iteration.
 The current building was constructed in 1937.
 It was built on the foundations of Union Station, which had been built in 1880 and burned in 1911.

 That leaves a gap of 26 years without a proper station due to an internecine dispute between railroads.
 Apparently, they used a freight barn in the meantime, although I’m not sure “the meantime” is meant to cover 26 years…

 At its peak, 50 passenger trains came or left from White River Junction each day, and the number of freight trains often exceeded that.
 One source estimated 500 passengers a day passed through the station.
 At the time, there was a newspaper article exploring the idea of a subway; not with train cars, but a subterranean tunnel connecting the station to downtown, much like the present one in Lebanon.
 With 50 trains a day, the tracks often blocked foot traffic.
 It is easy to imagine there were unfortunate incidents.
+But I now know that there was a tunnel, usable into sometime in the 1970s.
+Apparently it was used at one time mostly to transport the mail back and forth between the post office and station.

 Thanks for reading.